jjvanzon/JJs-Reference-Architecture/api/orm-test7.md

 ﻿---
 title: "📀 ORM"
-description: "ORM saves things to a database automatically, while you can focus on the logic around entity objects.
+description: "ORM saves things to a database automatically, allowing you to focus on the logic around entity objects.
 This article lists issues you could encounter using ORM, and suggestions for how to deal with it."
 image: "/images/orm-page.png"
 keywords:
   - orm